-A project sponsor may wish to amend a bundle by adding or removing projects or separate the entire bundle into discrete CIG projects to be processed individually through the CIG program.
+Requirements outlined in law related to CIG bundles necessitate FTA gathering some additional information should a project sponsor wish to amend a bundle by adding or removing projects or separate the entire bundle into discrete CIG projects to be processed individually through the CIG program.
+These requirements apply only to bundles and are thus shown in bold font similar to other areas in this chapter where items unique to bundles are noted by bold text.